Oneflow-Inc/oneflow/README.md

 python mlp_mnist.py
 ```

-3. Then oneflow is running and you got the training loss
+3. Oneflow is running and you got the training loss
 ```
 2.7290366
 0.81281316